Overview

 ...

-The summary statistics file should be in data.frame data format with gene name as row names, while the column names are not required but the order of the column matters: the first column should be the coefficient and the second column should be the variance of the coefficient for each gene.
-Here is an example of calculating standard error when you only have the p-value and beta coefficient available
+data format with gene name as row names, while the column names are not required but the order of the column matters: the first column should be the coefficient and the second column should be the variance of the coefficient for each gene.

 ## Assume you have obtained the DE results from i.e. zingeR, edgeR or MAST with the data frame res_DE (column: pvalue and LogFC)